ankushsss/bansal_blog/README.md

 npm installl

-NPM commands for run project:- npm run dev  use for run in local npm run build use for creating build folder npm run start use for run build folder in local
+NPM commands for run project:- npm run dev  use for run in local, npm run build use for creating build folder, npm run start use for run build folder in local

 server is running on port 3000